Fermi-liquid behavior and characteristic temperature-dependent susceptibility in clean RuO$_2$ crystal: FERMI-LIQUID CHARACTERISTICS

 \subsection{Magnetization}

-Here we examine the corresponding nonanalytic effects in magnetization.
 Figure \ref{fig3} (a) represents the DC susceptibility, the magnetization $M$ divided by $H$, as a function of temperature up to 200 K under various magnetic fields applied along the [101]* direction.
 The inset illustrates the $M/H$ vs $T$ up to 400 K; no signature of a magnetic phase transition is observed.
-Below about 30 K, $M/H$ increases with decreasing temperature.
-We note that the observed decrease in the specific heat with magnetic field requires that the intrinsic magnetization decreases with increasing temperature, according to the thermodynamic Maxwell relation:
+We include the low-temperature upturn in magnetization below 30 K using the Curie law term $a_1$/$T$ in Eq. \ref{eq12}, in which $\chi_0$ and $a_2(H)T$ represent, respectively, the temperature-independent and temperature-field dependent contributions in the Pauli susceptibility:

-We compare the observed magnetization with the thermodynamic expectation from the Maxwell relation.
-At 4 K and 2 T, the values of $\left(\frac{\partial{S}}{ \partial H }\right)_{T}$ and $\left(\frac{\partial M }{ \partial T}\right)_{H}$ are estimated to be $-$ 0.03 and $-$ 0.045 emu-K/mol-T, respectively, suggesting that both intrinsic contribution and paramagnetic-impurity contribution are important.
-Since it is difficult to deduce the temperature dependence of the intrinsic term from the specific heat, we fit the low-temperature upturn in magnetization using the Curie law equation.
-For a spin-1 impurity with concentration $x$, such as a localized Ru$^{4+}$ ion, the expected Curie-term is given as $a_1= (g \mu_\mathrm{B})^2 S(S+1)x/3k_\mathrm{B}$= 0.5$x$ emu-K/mol.
-From the fitting of the data for RRR = 400 with Eq. (\ref{eq12}) below, we obtain $a_1$= 1.8$\times 10^{-5}$ emu-K/mol, which corresponds to the impurity concentration of $x$ = 36 ppm \cite{paul2025growth}.
+For a spin-1 impurity with concentration $x$, such as a localized Ru$^{4+}$ ion, the expected Curie term is given as $a_1= (g \mu_\mathrm{B})^2 S(S+1)x/3k_\mathrm{B}$= 0.5$x$ emu-K/mol.
+From the fitting of the data for RRR = 400 with Eq. (\ref{eq12}), we obtain $a_1$= 1.8$\times 10^{-5}$ emu-K/mol, which corresponds to the impurity concentration of $x$ = 36 ppm \cite{paul2025growth}.
 This gives the upper limit of the paramagnetic-impurity concentration.
-For comparism, Curie-terms in low temperature magnetization reported from different groups somewhat differ: the ratios $M$(2 K)/$M$(20 K) (and the RRR values) are 1.08 (400) and 1.01 (1200) in the present work, 1.13 (158) in Ref. \cite{Kiefer2025}, and 1.84 (118) in Ref. \cite{wenzel2025fermi}.
+For comparism, Curie terms in low temperature magnetization reported from different groups somewhat differ: the ratios $M$(2 K)/$M$(20 K) (and the RRR values) are 1.08 (400) and 1.01 (1200) in the present work, 1.13 (158) in Ref. \cite{Kiefer2025}, and 1.84 (118) in Ref. \cite{wenzel2025fermi}.

-For another source of temperature dependence, the DC susceptibility weakly decreases with decreasing temperature from 400 K, as shown in Fig. \ref{fig3} (a).
-To express the behaviour at low temperatures, we introduce Eqs. \eqref{eq12} to fit the data as shown in Fig. \ref{fig3} (b).
-Adding various higher-order polynomial terms in $T$ (such as Eq. \eqref{eq13}) does not improve the fitting.
+For another source of temperature dependence, the DC susceptibility weakly decreases with decreasing temperature from 400 K, as shown in the inset of Fig. \ref{fig3} (a).
+To express such behaviour, we introduce a fitting with \cref{eq12} as shown in Fig. \ref{fig3} (b).
+Although the fitting is satisfactory below 30 K, it deviates significantly at higher temperatures.
+Adding various higher-order polynomial terms in $T$ (such as Eq. \eqref{eq13}) also does not improve the fitting.

-Corresponding to the nonanalytic term introduced for the specific heat, we include the $T^2 \textrm{ln} T$ term given in Eq. (\ref{eq14}), predicted for the nonanalytic Fermi-liquid correction \cite{chubukov2006nonanalytic},
+As an alternative approach, we introduce a $T^2 \textrm{ln} T$ term given in Eq. (\ref{eq14}), commonly used for spin fluctuation systems \cite{DeVisser1987}.